Reggie Yates: Controversies

-In 2017, the BBC was forced to apologise for a Yates (and independent production company, Sundog Pictures) piece on Australia's indigenous communities called Hidden Australia: Black in the Outback, filmed in Wilcannia, New South Wales.
-The aboriginal people Yates interviewed and filmed for the documentary said they were misled by Yates and the production crew.
-They accused Yates of portraying them in a negative light when Yates had promised them the story would be fair.
+In 2017, the BBC was forced to apologise for a Yates (and independent production company, Sundog Pictures) piece on Australia's Indigenous communities called Hidden Australia: Black in the Outback, filmed in Wilcannia, New South Wales.
+The Aboriginal people Yates interviewed and filmed for the documentary said they were misled by Yates and the production crew.
+They accused Yates of portraying them in a negative light, after Yates had promised them the story would be fair.

 In November 2017, Yates stated on a podcast: "The thing that makes it great about this new generation of artists is that they ain't signing to majors.
 They're independent, they're not managed by some random fat Jewish guy from north west London, they're managed by their brethren".
 His remarks were condemned by the Community Security Trust's Dave Rich who said: "Even worse than any offence is the message Yates gives his audience by reinforcing an anti-Semitic stereotype".
 Yates was "hugely apologetic" for his comment.
 Following his comments, he stood down from presenting the 2017 festive special editions of Top of the Pops.

 In 2019, when filming for his MTV television series Reggie Yates vs The World in Derry, Northern Ireland, it was claimed that tensions on the street were stoked by dissident Republicans "for the benefit of the film crew", resulting in a riot during which Lyra McKee was murdered.
-"Detective Superintendent Jason Murphy of the Police Service of Northern Ireland said that those claims were untrue, as did MTV."
+Detective Superintendent Jason Murphy of the Police Service of Northern Ireland said that those claims were untrue.